paiardin/DockingPie/README.md

 ## DockingPie in open-source PyMOL version

 DockingPie is fully compatible with open-source PyMOL version.
 However, since the “Conda Package Manager” is not integrated in open-source PyMOL, the automatic installation of the dependencies is not fully supported from within DockingPie.
-Thought that RxDock, sPyRMSD and OpenBabel would be manually installed by the User, we have added a section in the User’s Guide to help handling DockingPie and its dependencies on open-source PyMOL.
+Thought that RxDock, sPyRMSD and OpenBabel would be manually installed by the User, we have added a section in the [User's Guide](https://github.com/paiardin/DockingPie/releases/download/versioning/DockingPie_User_Guide.pdf "DockingPie User's guide") to help handling DockingPie and its dependencies on open-source PyMOL.

 ## Licence